-Featuring the haunting theremin melodies of Miles Brown (student of Russian theremin queen Lydia Kavina), Damian Coward on drums and Sarah Lim on vintage synthesisers, The Night Terrors have earned a reputation as one of Australia’s most unusual and original acts.
+Featuring the haunting theremin melodies of Miles Brown (student of Russian theremin queen Lydia Kavina), hypnotic rhythms and vintage synthesisers, The Night Terrors have earned a reputation as one of Australia’s most unique and original acts.

-Following the release of two EPs The Night Terrors and Lightless through Unstable Ape Records, The Night Terrors’ debut full length album Back To Zero was released in April 2009 through Australian label EXO Records.
+Following the release of The Night Terrors EP (2001) and Lightless EP (2002) through Unstable Ape Records, The Night Terrors’ debut full length album Back To Zero was released in April 2009 through Australian label EXO Records.
 Back To Zero was reissued for release in Europe/USA/Japan through TRENDKILL Recordings (France) in September 2010, and reissued on double 12” coloured vinyl through Homeless Records (AU).

 In March 2014 The Night Terrors unleashed their long awaited follow-up to Back To Zero with the release of Spiral Vortex through Homeless Records.
 An interstellar horror-synth fantasy featuring an orgy of vintage electronics, Spiral Vortex saw the band build upon their post-prog roots to explore a broader universe of warped psychedelia and analogue synth fetishism.

 Following their 2012 performance supporting Italian Horror soundtrack legends Goblin, in May 2014 The Night Terrors were commissioned by the City of Melbourne to compose an album of music with the southern hemisphere’s largest Grand Pipe Organ.
 Recorded at the Melbourne Town Hall, Friday the 13th June 2014, and launched on Halloween 31st October 2014, Pavor Nocturnus – Composition for Grand Organ, theremin, electronics and percussion is an inferno of haunting theremin-led post prog and dark cosmic dance.
-The most frightening and beautiful Night Terrors recording to date, Pavor Nocturnus was released on limited edition coloured vinyl through Twisted Nerve Australia (a joint imprint between Dual Planet and Andy Votel’s Finders Keepers Records) and launched with a free all-ages concert at the Melbourne Town Hall on Halloween Friday 31st October 2014.
+The most frightening and beautiful Night Terrors recording to date, Pavor Nocturnus was released on limited edition coloured vinyl through Twisted Nerve Australia (a joint imprint between Dual Planet and Andy Votel’s Finders Keepers Records).
 A special edition of the album was also produced for cult horror soundtrack record label Death Waltz Recording Company in December 2014.